mchirico/Physiostat/README.md

 # Physiostat

 An iOS 5 application for tracking and planning a fitness program.

-## Pivotal Tracker
+This application is currently in serious alpha.

+## Planning, Design Features

  <a href="https://www.pivotaltracker.com/projects/443487"> Pivotal Tracker </a>

 ##